3-6 COVID-19 Response Counselor

 - Utilizes assessment tools to understand student strengths and lagging skills, and to determine an appropriate course of action.

 - Supports the lead Social Worker at LCIS with referrals, interventions and support protocols to meet the needs of students related to COVID-19, and builds upon common social/emotional, behavior, and academic goals to deliver services as appropriate.

-- Support LCIS staff, with the school social worker, as needed during the transition to teaching and working with students during COVID-19 (ie: direct to EAP services, provide trauma informed resources).
+- Supports LCIS staff, with the school social worker, as needed during the transition to teaching and working with students during COVID-19

 - Participates in data collection used to measure the impact of interventions and supports, and to demonstrate the impact of the associated grant programs.